favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 ### Metadata for New Creates

-When DNS reconciliation needs to satisfy uncovered targets, metadata is resolved per `(domain, record type)` unit from recyclable managed records only.
+When DNS reconciliation needs create metadata, it resolves that metadata per `(domain, record type)` unit from recyclable managed records only.

-Recycling is only an optimization of delete-and-create to reduce disruption; the target metadata always comes from reconciled recyclable sources, not from already-matching records.

-- Scalar fields (`TTL`, `PROXIED`, `RECORD_COMMENT`):
-  - empty source set: use fallback value
-  - unanimous source value: inherit source value
-  - non-unanimous source values: use fallback value and emit one ambiguity warning per field
-- Tag field (`TAGS`):
+For scalar DNS metadata fields (`TTL`, `PROXIED`, `RECORD_COMMENT`), DNS uses the shared reconciliation rule from [Reconciliation Algorithm](reconciliation-algorithm.markdown).

+`TAGS` uses the same rule per individual tag instead of per whole field:

-  - tag name is compared case-insensitively
+- tag names are compared case-insensitively
-  - tag value is compared case-sensitively
+- tag values are compared case-sensitively
-  - fallback-default tags are sticky unless all sources omit them
-  - non-default tags require unanimity across sources to be inherited
+- a tag is inherited only if every recyclable managed record has that canonical tag
+- otherwise the fallback for that tag is used

+With today's exposed config surface, the fallback tag set is empty, so DNS tag reconciliation reduces to the canonical intersection/common subset of recyclable managed records.

 ### Interruption-Aware Priority

-DNS reconciliation should minimize residual risk under ambiguous partial execution.

-The intended DNS risk tiers are:
+DNS refines the shared residual-risk policy with these tiers:

 - `R0`: missing desired target satisfaction
 - `R1`: stale managed records still pointing to non-desired targets